-The specific section of the site allocated for the TV ERF is a 22-acre plot known as Grangetown Prairie 2 and the Tees Valley Combined Authority has ambitious plans for the economic regeneration of the whole site.
-Locating the facility here, alongside other new circular-economy infrastructure, will contribute to the regeneration and development of both the site and the local economy.
+The specific section of the site allocated for the TV ERF is a 22-acre plot known as Grangetown Prairie 2.
+Locating the facility here, alongside other new circular-economy infrastructure, will contribute to the regeneration and development of the site and support the local economy.

-The TV ERF project will also create hundreds of jobs during the construction period and up to 40 permanent positions once operational.
+The TV ERF project will also create several hundred jobs during the construction period and up to 50 permanent positions once operational.